isi-code/odin-tic-tac-toe/README.md

 **Player**

-- Player's name and icon, and lastChoice property.
+- Player's name and icon property.
-- Array with player's valid choices property (1 - 9).
+- Array with player's valid choices property (must be numbers from 1 - 9).
-- Method to set player icon and name.
 - Method to update choices array and prevent duplicates or wrong values.
+- Methods that returns icon, name and choices

 **Board**

-- Array property with 9 keys representing the board
+- Array property with 9 spaces representing the board
+- Method to prevent playing the same square
+- Method that will update the game board

+***controlGameFlow**
 - Add property to indicate player's turn
-- Add property to heck if game is over
+- Add property to check if game is over
+- Method to
 - Method that checks whether the win or tie conditions are met
   - **Win conditons**
     - (1,2,3)